PlqnK/docker-home-services-host/README.md

 - Fedora Server 28+ or Ubuntu Server 18.04+ (other Linux distributions are possible but you will need to adapt the setup scripts)
 - A properly configured DNS server in your LAN that, at least, all of your servers uses as well as proper DNS entries with a domain suffix (populated by hand or automatically with the hostname of your devices)
 - A paid domain name for which you have full control over
-- [Optionnal] A DNS provider supported by ACME, see here <https://docs.traefik.io/configuration/acme/#provider> (I'm using OVH as my registrar and DNS provider, if you are using something else you will need to make adjustments to the `docker-compose.yml`, the `traefik.toml` as well as the `.env` files in order to correctly configure your provider in the Træfik container.).
-If your provider is not supported by ACME then you can use the HTTP-01 challenge instead of the DNS-01 challenge.

 ## Installation